leonstel/leonstel.github.io/blogs/gmap5.md

 export class XMenMap extends MapBase{

     constructor(){
-        // get the div from DOM which must contain the google map const xmenMapContainer = document.querySelector('#xmen-map');
+        // Get the div from DOM which must contain the google map const xmenMapContainer = document.querySelector('#xmen-map');

-        //send the element to the MapBase who takes care of putting it into the DOM super(xmenMapContainer);
+        // Send the element to the MapBase who takes care of putting it into the DOM super(xmenMapContainer);

-        // get the mock data from store const apiMutants = Store.get('apiMutants');
+        // Get the mock data from store const apiMutants = Store.get('apiMutants');
         const wolverine = apiMutants.xmen.wolverine;

-        // listen to realTimeLocation store prop, but wait for proffesorX and map initialization this.listToPropAfterMapInit('realTimeLocation', 'professorX').subscribe((loc: Location) => {
+        // Listen to the realTimeLocation store prop, but wait for proffesorX and map to be initialized this.listToPropAfterMapInit('realTimeLocation', 'professorX').subscribe((loc: Location) => {

-            // if realtime location has changed
+            // If realtime location has changed

             if(loc){
-                // because we are in the listener we can be certain that professorX prop is defined const professorX: ProfX = Store.get('professorX');
+                // Because we are in the listener we can be certain that professorX prop is defined const professorX: ProfX = Store.get('professorX');

-                // move the professorX marker via the googleMapsInstance to new location googleMapsInstance.move(loc, professorX.id);
+                // Move the professorX marker via the googleMapsInstance to new location googleMapsInstance.move(loc, professorX.id);

-                // let the wolverine follow the professorX marker, but only if the wolverine is not recruiting const isRecruiting: boolean = Store.get('isRecruiting');
+                // Let the wolverine follow the professorX marker, but only if the wolverine is not recruiting const isRecruiting: boolean = Store.get('isRecruiting');
                 if(!isRecruiting){
                     googleMapsInstance.moveTo(wolverine.id, professorX.id);
                 }

-                // let the recruited mutant markers follow professorX const recruited: string[] = Store.get('recruited').filter( id => id !== wolverine.id && id !== professorX.id );
+                // Let the recruited mutant markers follow professorX const recruited: string[] = Store.get('recruited').filter( id => id !== wolverine.id && id !== professorX.id );
                 recruited.forEach((mId: string) => {
                     googleMapsInstance.moveTo(mId, professorX.id);
                 });

-                // at every location change discover mutants that are in the radius of the professorX googleMapsInstance.discoverMutants();
+                // At every location change discover mutants that are in the radius of the professorX googleMapsInstance.discoverMutants();
             }

         });

-        // listen to the professorX property, but wait for it to exist and for map initialization this.listToPropAfterMapInit('professorX', 'professorX').subscribe((profX: ProfX) => {
+        // Listen to the professor X property, but wait for it to exist and for the map to be initialized this.listToPropAfterMapInit('professorX', 'professorX').subscribe((profX: ProfX) => {
             googleMapsInstance.changeProfXRange(profX.radius);
         });
     }

-    // call by the MapBase after the map has been loaded
-    // let the MapBase know that the map initialization is done doMapInitLogic(): void {
+    // Let the MapBase know that the map initialization is done doMapInitLogic(): void {
-        // you could do some initialization for the google map here this.mapIsInitialized();
+        // You could do some other map initialization for the google map here this.mapIsInitialized();
     }

-    // when the marker has been clicked the googleMapInstance will call this
+    // When the marker has been clicked the GoogleMapInstance will call this
-    //handler through the context
+    // handler through its context
     markerClicked(marker: MutantMarker): void {

         // recruit the marker's mutant